 Late and incomplete applications will be not considered.

 Fresno State DPT program only interviews up to 160 applicants, therefore, meeting

 the minimum admission requirements does NOT guarantee an applicant an interview.

 The Fresno State Department of Physical Therapy offers various types of advising to meet the needs of prospective students.

-However, prior to participating in an advising session, please review the Application Instructions and Timeline, Requirements and Prerequisite Courses and Frequently Asked Questions links on this website.
+Prior to participating in an advising session, please review the Application Instructions and Timeline, Requirements and Prerequisite Courses and Frequently Asked Questions links on this website.

 Email and phone inquiries will be answered on a first-come, first-serve basis.

-Drop-In Advising is not available at this time.
+Drop-In Advising is NOT available at this time

 For Admission Related Questions please contact the Admissions Coordinator, Ashley Hart at firstname.lastname@example.org or (559) 278-2633